High Frame Rate Video Reconstruction based on an Event Camera: Related Work

 To achieve more image details in the reconstructed images, several methods trying to combine events with intensities have been proposed.
-The DAVIS \cite{brandli2014240} uses a shared photo-sensor array to simultaneously output events (DVS) and intensity images (APS).
-Scheerlinck \etal \cite{Scheerlinck18accv} propose an asynchronous event-driven complementary filter to combine APS intensity images with events, and obtain continuous-time image intensities.
-Brandli \etal \cite{Brandli14iscas} combine images and event streams from the DAVIS camera to create inter-frame intensity estimates by dynamically estimating the contrast threshold (temporal contrast) of each event.
+The DAVIS \cite{brandli2014240} uses a shared photo-sensor array to simultaneously output events (DVS) and intensity images (APS). \rc{ Brandli \etal \cite{Brandli14iscas} combine images and event streams from the DAVIS camera to create inter-frame intensity estimates by dynamically estimating the contrast threshold (temporal contrast) of each event.
 Each new image frame resets the intensity estimate, preventing excessive growth of integration error.
 However, it also discards important accumulated event information.
-Shedligeri \etal \cite{Shedligeri18arxiv} first exploit two intensity images to estimate depth.
+Scheerlinck \etal \cite{Scheerlinck18accv} propose an asynchronous event-driven complementary filter to combine APS intensity images with events, and obtain continuous-time image intensities.} Shedligeri \etal \cite{shedligeri2019photorealistic} first exploit two intensity images to estimate depth.
 Second, they only use events to reconstruct a pseudo-intensity sequence (using method \cite{Reinbacher16bmvc}) between the two intensity images.
 They, taking the pseudo-intensity sequence, they estimate the ego-motion using visual odometry.
 With the estimated 6-DOF pose and depth, they directly warp the intensity image to the intermediate location.
 Liu \etal \cite{Liu17vc} assume a scene should have static background.
 Thus, their method needs an extra sharp static foreground image as input and the event data are used to align the foreground with the background.